 By planning well in advance, there are ways you can help your pet get used to the sound of fireworks.
 Some pet owners find that exposing their pets to these (by playing a CD or video) helps desensitise them to the loud noises.
 Start on low volume (so they can barely hear it) and increase it gradually over a few days.
 It can take some time for your pet to feel comfortable with the noise, but it's a great start in helping them overcome their fear.

 If your pet is showing signs of stress, calming products can assist in making them feel more at ease.
 Adaptil products for dogs release synthetic feel-good pheromones similar to the ones mother dogs use to calm their puppies.
-Available as collar, diffuser, tablets or spray, all Adaptil products have a natural reassuring effect without being sedative.
+Available as collar, diffuser or a spray, all Adaptil products have a natural reassuring effect without being sedative.

 As for small furries, they can find the firework season stressful too.
 Remember to bring outside hutches in where possible, adding extra bedding so your pet can bury down and get cosy.
 If the hutches stay outside, cover them with thick blankets to block out sounds while allowing ventilation.